Do not sell tobacco or alternative tobacco products to minors. No sales of tobacco products are permitted to persons less than 18 years of age.

 More specifically, the legislation prohibits the purchase or possession of tobacco products, nicotine vapor products, and alternative nicotine products by minors or sale of tobacco products, nicotine vapor products, and alternative nicotine products to minors.

-Retailers must post a sign stating the sale of these products to any person under 18 years of age is prohibited by law.
+Retailers must post a sign stating the sale of these products to any person under 21 years of age (effective July 1, 2019) is prohibited by law.
 Those that do not comply are subject to civil penalties, including a fine of up to $2,500.

-As the Commonwealth’s lead agency for enforcement of laws pertaining to tobacco products, Virginia ABC recommends that licensees use the following verbiage: “The sale of tobacco products, nicotine vapor products or alternative nicotine products to any person under 18 years of age is prohibited by law.”
+As the Commonwealth’s lead agency for enforcement of laws pertaining to tobacco products, Virginia ABC recommends that licensees use the following verbiage: "Effective July 1, 2019, the sale of tobacco products, nicotine vapor products or alternative nicotine products to any person under 21 years of age is prohibited by law."

 Download a ready-made sign.
 (PDF)